White nationalist rally stopped in Virginia after factions clash

 "We ALL must be united & condemn all that hate stands for," Trump said in a message on Twitter.

+At least four injured people were spotted at the location where the vehicle struck demonstrators, including one person whom paramedics took away on a stretcher.
+Multiple ambulances were on the scene soon after the early-afternoon incident.

+Charlottesville police said in a statement on Facebook that they and Virginia State Police were at the scene of the incident in the city's downtown.

-Two people were injured in clashes on Saturday, Virginia State Police said on Twitter.
+Two people were injured in clashes on Saturday, state police said on Twitter.
 Local law enforcement agencies could not be reached immediately for comment.

 The clash unfolded ahead of the planned start of a "Unite the Right" rally that was expected to draw thousands of people who are angry at the planned removal of a statue of Confederate General Robert E. Lee from a public park.